 This program has been favourably bench marked globally by the highly respected Global Corporate Leadership Council.
 The proven results from this program demonstrate significant improvement in practical, day-to-day leadership abilities, which is reflected in improved performance, increased productivity and happier staff/a better culture.

 We’ve delivered the course widely across NSW Government, and have developed several customised versions that make it extremely effective at all levels in an organisation, from top level executives though middle and new managers to non-management staff.
 As the principles in this program are practiced and mastered, participants build and enhance the key fundamental skills of an extremely effective leader.
 This applies to leaders at all levels, from CEO/DG downwards, and can be tailored accordingly.
-The course is most effective when the principles are modeled first at the senior level.
+The course is most effective when the principles are modelled first at the senior level.

 It is exceptionally effective where there is a history of under-performance, poor communication and/or conflict.
 In addition, any development leaders receive after this course will likely be implemented much more effectively.What can this program do for you?